Parenting: Success Requires a Team Effort

-Every day, parents are faced with decisions about how to raise their children.
-Some decisions are minor, such as whether children can have snacks before dinner, and some are major, such as which school a child attends.
-Sometimes mothers and fathers agree on these matters, and other times they do not.
-How parents negotiate their childrearing beliefs and their day-to-day shared parenting responsibilities is called coparenting.
+Parents are faced with decisions every day about how to raise their children.
+Some decisions are minor, such as whether children can have snacks before dinner.
+Others are major, such as which school a child attends.
+Sometimes parents agree on these matters, and sometimes they disagree.
+How parents negotiate different child-rearing beliefs and day-to-day shared parenting responsibilities is called co-parenting.

-Coparents may live in the same household or in separate households.
-Regardless of where coparents live, and whether coparents are married or not, research suggests that the coparenting relationship plays an important role in children's lives.
-The extent to which children experience their parents as partners or opponents in parenting is related to children's adjustment and well being.
+Co-parents might live in the same household or in separate households.
+Regardless of where co-parents live, or if they are married, research suggests that the co-parenting relationship plays an important role in children's lives.
+The extent to which children experience their parents as partners or opponents in parenting is related to children's adjustment and well-being.

-The study of coparenting grew out of research done on marriage, parenting and child development.
-In general, studies showed that children who were getting along with others, doing well in school and feeling good about themselves lived in families with satisfied husbands and wives and effective mothers and fathers.
+The study of co-parenting grew out of research done on marriage, parenting and child development.
+In general, studies showed that children who were getting along with others, doing well in school and feeling good about themselves lived in families with satisfied spouses and effective parents.
 Children who were not doing as well lived in households with less satisfied spouses and less effective parents.
-A closer look at these families revealed that husbands and wives who were not getting along often allowed their marital problems to interfere with their effectiveness as a parenting team.
+A closer look at these families revealed that spouses who were not getting along often allowed their marital problems to interfere with their effectiveness as parents.

-Unhappy marriages and unsupportive coparenting went hand-in-hand.
-And unsupportive coparenting resulted in children who didn't feel good about themselves or get along well with others.
-Research shows these connections between marriage, coparenting and child development in both divorced and non-divorced families.
+Unhappy marriages and unsupportive co-parenting go hand-in-hand.
+And unsupportive co-parenting results in children who didn't feel good about themselves or get along well with others.
+Research shows these connections between marriage, co-parenting and child development hold true in both divorced and non-divorced families.

-Supportive coparenting takes place when mothers and fathers agree on parenting decisions.
-These decisions range from the routine, such as agreeing that bedtime is 8 p.m., to the philosophical, such as beliefs about what is best for the child.
+Supportive co-parenting takes place when parents agree on parenting decisions.
+These decisions range from the routine, such as agreeing to a bedtime, to the philosophical, such as determining what is best for the child.

-Adam (2 years old) touches the dishes in the dishwasher.
-Mom and Dad quickly tell Adam, "No, no, stay away from the dishwasher."
+Two-year-old Adam touches the dishes in the dishwasher.
+His parents quickly tell him, "No, no, stay away from the dishwasher."

 In this example, Adam receives the same message from both parents.
 He is told that he should stay away from the dishwasher.
 When children hear the same message from both parents, they are more likely to listen and cooperate.

-Bob (18 months old) stands by the door, waiting to go outside.
-Mom tells Bob that he can't go out because he isn't wearing his outside clothes.
-Bob then looks at his dad.
-Dad replies to Bob, "You heard what your mother said."
+Eighteen-month-old Spencer stands by the door, waiting to go outside.
+Mom tells Spencer he can't go out because he isn't wearing his outside clothes.
+Spencer then looks at his dad, who replies with, "You heard what your mother said."

 In this situation, the child receives the same message from both parents.